remyeltorro/celldetective/docs/source/measure.rst

     **GUI to pilot isotropic measurements.** The last section of the measurement configuration window is dedicated to setting up isotropic tonal measurements.
 The user can define and manage as many circle and rings as desired.
 Then the operations to be performed on the intensities within the circle or ring are defined right below.
 By default, all measurements are applied to all available channels in the experiment.

 The isotropic measurements are interfaced in almost the same way as the contour measurements, with the exception that the operation to perform over the circle (or ring) ROI has to be defined below (among mean, standard deviation and others).
-Upon submission a subprocess in launched to take each multichannel frame one by one and perform first the mask measurements and second the isotropic measurements with the kernel defined here.
+Upon submission, a subprocess is launched to take each multichannel frame one by one and perform, first, the mask measurements, and second, the isotropic measurements with the kernel defined here.
 In the example above, if its for three-channel microscopy data then 3 × 2 × 2 = 12 signals will be generated for each tracked single cell.